AsFLY-902/LiteSpeed-Cache-Helper/README.md

 ## ✨ Features

-The plugin features a modern, tabbed UI that organizes tools into intuitive categories.
+The plugin features a modern, tabbed UI that organizes tools into easy-to-navigate categories.
 As we continue to expand the plugin, you will find a growing suite of utilities covering:

 * **System Diagnostics:** Built-in tools to verify server environments, check IP routing headers, and test the health of background AJAX requests to ensure your server can communicate properly.
 * **QUIC.cloud Troubleshooting:** Quick-action clears to resolve common cloud connection penalties (like domain errors or failed node blocks) and instantly restores communication with QUIC.cloud services.